smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 When it comes to conserving herb and sending your rotation to the moon, [bongs](/pieces/bongs/) are king.

-That being said, you may find yourself how bongs work, and why are they so damn effective?
+That being said, you may find yourself asking how bongs work, and why are they so damn effective?

 ![How does a bong work header image](/images/bongs/how-does-a-bong-work-header.jpg){: .img-right}